Milkdrop/Intel-8080-Emulator/README.md

 # Intel-8080-Emulator
-A Fully functional Intel 8080 emulator that can run the classic Space Invaders Arcade Game, and also some COM Programs of the time.
+A Fully functional Intel 8080 emulator written in C++ and SDL2, that can run the classic Space Invaders Arcade Game, and also some COM Programs of the time.

 <p align="center">
   <img align="center" src="https://github.com/MoonfireSeco/Intel-8080-Emulator/raw/master/Pictures/SpaceInvaders.png">